peter-indeelabs/AWS-openfoam/README.md

 4. Jobs: The unit of work submitted to AWS Batch, whether it be implemented as a shell script, executable or Docker container image. <br/>
 The Job binds a Job definition to a specific Job queue and allows you to specify the actual task command to be executed in the container.

-Use the following to run 190cpu job: vCPU=95
+Use the following to run 190cpu job (must lower memory to 120000MB otherwise job retains in RUNNABLE):
+Command=test.sh
+vCPU=95
 memory: 120000MB